This technical presentation skills course will:

 People Who Can, Do: Preparation and Practice

 To demonstrate what they have learned, participants will give a short presentation.
-Then they will be videotaped for review and critique as part of this final exercise.
+Then they will be videotaped for review and critiqued as part of this final exercise.

 At the program’s conclusion, participants should understand how to target their message to a range of audiences and deliver information at an appropriate level.